cwsdigital/twill-metadata/README.md

 ### In the model

 Set your model to use the `HasMetadata` trait, and add the public property `$metadataFallbacks`.

-Your model also need to use the HasMedias trait in order to allow for OpenGraph images.
+Note: Your model also must include the HasMedias trait.
+This trait is used for generating for OpenGraph images.
 ```php
 // App/Models/Page.php
 class Page extends Model {